+Key audit matters How our audit addressed the key audit

+matter

-Key audit matters How our audit addressed the key audit matter The Component accounting of aircrafts (Please refer to Note 2.3.3, 2.3.4 and 15) The carrying values of aircrafts' components accounted for property, plant and equipment and right of use assets amounted to USD16,005 million in the consolidated financial statements as of 31 December 2020.
-The following procedures were performed to audit of the component accounting of aircrafts: We have inquired with the management to understand the accounting policies The Group accounts for the cost of aircrafts which are acquired directly or through leases separating into the components (fuselage, engine, fuselage overhaul and engine overhaul).
-Useful lives of these components are determined separately and each components are amortized during their useful lives. applied and how they meet the provisions of IAS 16, "Property, plant and equipment".
-The useful life and residual value estimates were controlled by comparing the fleet plan of the Group and the contracts of the aircraft purchases and We focused on this area in our audit due to the following reasons: - The impacts to the consolidated financial statements as of 31 December 2020 is significant, leasing transactions recently made.
+The Component accounting of aircrafts

+(Please refer to Note 2.3.3, 2.3.4 and 15)

+The carrying values of aircrafts' components accounted for property, plant and equipment and right of use assets amounted to USD16,455 million in the consolidated financial statements as of 31 December 2021.
+The Group accounts for the cost of aircrafts which are acquired directly or through leases separating into the components (fuselage, engine, fuselage overhaul and engine overhaul).
+Useful lives of these components are determined separately and each components are amortized during their useful lives.
+We focused on this area in our audit due to the following reasons: The impacts to the consolidated financial statements as of 31 December 2021 is significant, The assessment of determination of components involves significant level of management's estimates, The assessment of determination of useful lives of each components and residual values involves managements' significant estimates.
+The following procedures were performed to audit of the component accounting of aircrafts: We have inquired with the management to understand the accounting policies applied and how they meet the provisions of IAS 16, "Property, plant and equipment".
+The useful life and residual value estimates were controlled by comparing the fleet plan of the Group and the contracts of the aircraft purchases and leasing transactions recently made.
 We have compared the consistency of the components and their useful lives with the sectoral applications.
-We have recalculated current year's depreciation expenses. - The assessment of determination of components involves significant level of management's estimates, depreciation expenses. - The assessment of determination of useful lives of each components and residual values involves managements' significant estimates.
+We have recalculated current year's depreciation expenses.